-John P. Marsden, Provost and Vice President for Academic Affairs and Professor of Gerontology; B. Arch, Carnegie Mellon University; Graduate Certificate in Gerontology and M. Arch., University of Arizona; M.S., Ph.D., University of Michigan.
+Gary Daynes, Provost and Vice President for Academic Affairs and Professor of History; B.A., Brigham Young University; M.A., Ph.D., University of Delaware.

 Shannon L. O'Donnell, Coordinator of Academic and Legal Affairs and In-House Legal Counsel; B.A., East Carolina University; J.D., Elon University.